 Did you know that up to 35% of your tree is actually underground?
 Taking care of your tree’s roots and the soil surrounding your tree is an important part of long-term tree health, and we offer a number of services that help improve root and soil health.

 Aeration involves loosening the soil throughout the root zone & incorporating composted manure.
 We have two methods of accomplishing this, Radial Trenching or Vertical Mulching.

 Mulch Circles maintain soil moisture, add nutritious organic matter, mitigate competition with grass, and prevent mowing injuries to exposed roots.

 Root Collar Excavation may be necessary when mulch or soil is hilled too high around the trunk of your tree.
 This can cause trunk rot and girdling roots.

 When you invest in a tree to add beauty and value to your landscape, we will do everything we can to ensure that your tree thrives.
 Our tree planting process is quite involved, but it sets your tree up for success!

 We start with high quality nursery stock from the McMinnville area.
-Trees we plant are a minimum of 5' tall, and we offer many different varieties of trees.
+Trees we plant are a minimum of 2.5" caliper (~7' tall), and we offer many different varieties of trees.

-We dig the hole, aerate the soil, and incorporate composted manure and fertilizer using a high pressure air excavation tool (AirSpade).
-This creates very favorable soil conditions.
+We dig the hole, aerate the soil, and incorporate composted manure to create nutrient rich soil conditions.

-We finish the planting with a mulch circle to help retain soil moisture and protect your new tree from soil compaction.
+We finish the planting with a mulch circle and soaker hose to help retain soil moisture and protect your new tree from soil compaction.